-Utilities - These expenses include public utilities (i.e., gas, electric, phone, sewer, water), as well as satellite and cell phone.
-The utility expenses decreased \$1,517, or 1.0% from FY2020 to FY2021.
-This was primarily due to the streamlining and redundancy made to the internet and phone providers.
+Utilities - These expenses include public utilities (i.e., gas, electricity, phone, sewer, water), as well as satellite and cell phone.
+The utility expenses increased \$10,918, or 7.0%, from FY2021 to FY2022.
+This was primarily due to inflation and economic conditions throughout the utility industries.

-Casualty and Liability Insurance - The Authority belongs to a risk pool of 15 transit agencies (OTRP) and premiums are based on an annual actuarial study and allocation done by the Ohio Transit Risk Pool.
-This category includes the premiums as well as any claim deductibles, and decreased \$1,895, or .7%, from FY2020 to FY2021.
-Any claims are proportionately shared among the members of the pool; historically OTRP has remained a stable expense.
-This category accounts for approximately 3.3% of all the Authority transit operating expenses (excluding depreciation & pension expense).
+Casualty and Liability Insurance - The Authority belongs to a risk pool of 15 transit agencies and premiums are based on an annual actuarial study and allocation done by the Ohio Transit Risk Pool (OTRP).
+This category includes the premiums, as well as any claim deductibles, and decreased \$15,454, or 5.4%, from FY2021 to FY2022.
+Any claims are proportionately shared among the members of the pool; historically, OTRP has remained a stable expense.
+This category accounts for approximately 2.9% of all the Authority transit operating expenses (excluding depreciation and pension expense).

 Miscellaneous - This category includes advertising, dues & subscriptions, travel & meetings, and other miscellaneous expenses.
-The expenses in this category decreased \$42,872, or 24.2%, from FY2019 to FY2020 primarily due to the pandemic and only performing essential functions.
-These expenses increased \$24,003, or 17.9% from FY2020 to FY2021 as a result of normal business functions returning as the pandemic slowed down.
+These expenses increased \$24,003, or 17.9%, from FY2020 to FY2021 as a result of normal business functions returning as the pandemic slowed down.
+These expenses slightly increased \$5,412, or 3.4%, from FY2021 to FY2022 due to the increase in the sales tax administrative fee expense.

-Depreciation - This category includes depreciation on all capital assets, except land and construction-inprocess.
+Depreciation - This category includes depreciation on all capital assets, except land and construction-in-process.
 These expenses are calculated using the straight-line method.
-This expense decreased \$98,537, or 3.2%, from FY2020 to FY2021 as a result of assets becoming fully depreciated.
+This expense increased \$481,081, or 16.1%, from FY2021 to FY2022 as a result of the increase in capital assets.